Dating a biker demands a few special skills.

 Here’s what I do: Hand Pat a screwdriver, and offer an extra pair of hands when he’s fitting a new part to the bike.

-5. Accept there will be bike runoff in the house
+5. Accept there will be evidence of motorcycles in the house

 If you’re dating a biker, you’ve chosen a man with an obsession.